-Attrition Cells/Scrubbers I Blade Mills I Dewatering Screens I Filter Presses I Hydrocyclones I Hydrosizers™ I Modular Wash Plants I Sand Washing Plants I Screw Washers I Slurry Pumps I Thickeners I Ultra Sand Plants I Vibratory Screens
+Attrition Cells/Scrubbers I Blade Mills I Dewatering Screens I Filter Presses I Frac Sand Plants I Hydrocyclones I Hydrosizers™ I Modular Wash Plants I Sand Washing Plants I Screw Washers I Slurry Pumps I Thickeners I Ultra Fines Recovery Plants I Vibratory Screens

 The sand used for fracking must be pure and relatively free of the impurities that can block the passageways for gas and oil to escape.
 McLanahan scrubbing equipment uses particle-on-particle attrition to remove clay and other deleterious material to improve the turbidity of the sand.
 It can also be used to break apart any remaining sand particle clusters.

 Recovering the plus 140 to 400 mesh non-frac sand material that is not retrieved by the Cyclone or Dewatering Screen is possible with McLanahan Fines Recovery equipment.
 Their equipment helps frac sand producers recover as many fines as possible to create a potentially saleable product.
 McLanahan fines recovery equipment also keeps this material from going into settling ponds, which can allow the frac sand producer to potentially reduce or eliminate their settling pond.